thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

 ## Settings Object

-Whenever providing a serialized JSON device settings object, you'll need to ensure that it contains the full device settings (this includes settings that you do not change.)
+Whenever providing a serialized JSON Bird settings object, you'll need to ensure that it contains the full Bird settings (this includes settings that you do not change.)

-The easiest way to achieve this is to call the [Device Info](device-queries.html#device-info) endpoint with `settings=true` and alter the returned settings object as you need.
+The easiest way to achieve this is to call the [Bird Info](bird-queries.html#bird-info) endpoint with `settings=true` and alter the returned settings object as you need.

-An example `bare-canary` device settings object looks like:
+An example `bare-canary` Bird settings object looks like:

 ```json
 "settings": {